JavaStream/vk_api_javastream/README.md

 ![Screenshot](screen_3.jpg)

 ## Create connection and start updates with VK Server
 Create Spring boot project.
-See example in the `folder` examples in class `TestConnect`
+See example in the folder `examples` in the class `TestConnect`
 ```java
 @Component
 public class TestConnect {